Eric Koston: Setup

 In a 2009 video segment, Koston stated that his setup consisted of a Girl skateboard deck (8 and one-eighth-inch wide), Independent 139 trucks (high), 50 mm Spitfire wheels, Bones Swiss bearings, and Bones yellow bushings (medium).
 Koston does not reveal the type of hardware or griptape that he used at the time, but, as of August 2012, he is sponsored by Diamond (hardware) and Jessup (griptape).

 Departure from Girl Skateboards

 On November 19, 2015, Girl Skateboards made the announcement that Koston, along with professional skateboarder Guy Mariano, would no longer ride for the company.
 The news was announced through Girl's Instagram page, captioned "Thanks for the memories".
 Both skaters were original team members of Girl, riding for the company for 22 years.
 On January 8, 2016, a picture was posted to Skate Mental's Instagram page of Koston's name on a deck.
 The picture was quickly deleted.
 Koston has stated in an interview that he will be riding Skate Mental and WKND boards while he and Guy Mariano work on their unnamed company.
 In December 2016, he announced the formation of Numbers Skateboards, a company with no apparent identity, but an incredibly talented team of top names and new talent.

+EDGLRD

+In August 2024, Koston joined EDGLRD's skateboarding team founded by Harmony Korine and led by Sean Pablo.